-The city council met in regular session with the following present: Mayor Jack E. Rowden; Councilmen Dean Banker, Dan Corpening, Shannon Crawford, Jason Teeter, and Frankie Thomas.
+The council met in regular session with the following present: Mayor Jack E. Rowden, Councilmen Dean Banker, Dan Corpening, Brad Niehues, Jason Teeter and Frankie Thomas.

 Mayor Jack E. Rowden presided.

 Motion by Councilman Frankie Thomas, seconded by Councilman Dan Corpening, that the minutes of February 8, 2021 be approve as sent.
 Motion carried.